dlwsdqdws/My_GO_Cookbook/README.md

 - Good code has lots of comments, bad code requires lots of comments.
 - Both `/* */` and `//` are supported.
 - Should explain what the code does, why it works, why it is needed and what goes wrong.
-- Always add comments to the public symbols.
+- Always add comments to the public symbols like `Read`.

 ```go
 /*